 One hundred years ago, the life expectancy was at a maximum of 60 years of age for women, and 58 for men.
 Today, we’ve added 20 more years to those numbers, with women and men in Canada living until 84 and 81 years on average, respectively.
 While there are many factors that contribute to these statistics, the ultimate question for many of us is still, “What is the secret to living longer?”

-First, let’s look at why people typically don’t live as long as they should.
+Why don’t people typically don’t live as long as they should?

 While society has made leaps and bounds when it comes to treating illness and preventing disease, ultimately the onus is on the people themselves to take initiative with their health.
 Unfortunately, many people today get so busy with life, careers and goals, and they simply don’t make health a priority.
 Men are typically at a disadvantage on top of this, as the hormone balance in women tends to keep them living longer and more vibrant over time.